Visit Crescent Falls Alberta 2026

 Crescent Falls is a spectacular double waterfall, located on the Bighorn River in west-central Alberta, Canada.
-Skirting the eastern perimeter of the Canadian Rockies, it is easily accessible via a six kilometre grid road that runs northwest off the David Thompson Highway (Highway 11) between Nordegg and Abraham Lake.
+Skirting the eastern perimeter of the Canadian Rockies, it is easily accessible via a six kilometre grid road that runs west off the David Thompson Highway (Highway 11) between Nordegg and Saskatchewan Crossing.

 With a total drop of 27 metres or 89 feet, each tier of the falls are roughly of equal height at approximately 45 feet each.
 Crescent Falls is a 'perennial' waterfall (which flows year round) and will render different experiences depending on when you visit.